-Failure to thrive (FTT), also known as faltering growth or poor growth, describes a pattern of poor weight gain in children (Starship 2019; PCH 2020).
+Slow weight gain, also known as faltering growth or failure to thrive, describes a pattern of poor weight gain in children (Pregnancy, Birth & Baby 2023; Starship 2022).

-Generally, this term applies to children under the age of two whose weight, or rate of weight gain, is considerably lower than what is expected for other children of the same age and gender (RCHM 2021; Ben-Barak 2020).
+Generally, this term applies to children whose weight, or rate of weight gain, is considerably lower than what is expected for other children of the same age and sex or if their weight has fallen by two or more percentile lines (RCHM 2021).

-FTT is an umbrella term that describes a growth pattern - it is not a condition that is diagnosed (Ben-Barak 2020; Starship 2019).
+Slow weight gain is an umbrella term that describes a growth pattern - it is not a condition that is diagnosed (Starship 2022).

 Note: It is normal for newborns to lose up to 10% of their birth weight in the first few days of life.
-This weight is generally regained within three weeks once feeding has been established (Gonzalez-Viana et al. 2017).
+This weight is generally regained within two to three weeks once feeding has been established (Healthdirect 2024).

-Generally, FTT occurs when a child is consuming or using less nutrition than they require (Ben-Barak 2020).
+Generally, slow weight gain occurs when a child is consuming or using less nutrition than they require (Smith et al. 2023).
 This may be due to:

 Medical causes, which impair the body’s ability to use food to grow and develop